viavansi/cli-tools/script/Compiler_scripts/MacosCompiler/Readme.md

 # Build and distribute a flutter app for mac os
 This script is responsible of several things:
- 1. It builds you mac app (.app) from your  flutter project
+ 1. It builds your mac app (.app) from your  flutter project
  2. Compresses the .app into a .dmg
- 3. Creates a .html linking to the just created dmg file.
+ 3. Creates an .html linking to the just created dmg file.
 It also contains info about the app.
 ## Requirements
  -A machine with mac os
  -Docker